 Some of the disadvantages of React are listed below:

 Given the dynamic nature of the React environment, it requires developers to constantly update themselves and keep abreast of the changes and developments.
 This becomes a tedious task for developers as the React environment is constantly changing at a rapid pace.

 - Poor execution owing to upgrades

-Because of the constant upgrades in the React world, developers are forced to create their own documentation for specific tools that result in poor execution.
+Because of the constant upgrades in the React world, developers are forced to create their own documentation for specific tools which results in poor execution.

 Advantages of React Native